Guide to the Charlotte Phelps Papers, 1955-2013

 Click to find related materials at Duke University Libraries.

-The Charlotte Phelps Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2014.
+The Charlotte Phelps Papers were received by the David M. Rubenstein Rare Book & Manuscript Library as a gift in 2014 and 2018.